deiridh-studios/Samurai-Shodown--Project-1/README.md

 * Github account: Arnau77(https://github.com/Arnau77)

 ### Roger Pérez Romera
-* Responsability: Design
+* Responsability: Code
 * Github account: Rugiacreed(https://github.com/Rugiacreed)

 ## License

-TODO: Write license
-TODO: Write credits

-## License

-TODO: Write license
+SDL 2.0 is distributed under the zlib license.
+This license allows you to use SDL freely in any software.